 Brad began his career at The Fortune Group as an Analyst in the summer of 2012 where he provided analytical support to the senior bankers on a wide range of middle market M&A deals.

-Charles co-founded The Fortune Group in 1987, and has over thirty five years of experience in providing investment banking advisory services to middle-market companies.
+Charles co-founded The Fortune Group in 1987, and had over thirty five years of experience in providing investment banking advisory services to middle-market companies.
 From its beginning as a single professional firm, he oversaw the firm’s development into a recognized leader in providing merger and acquisition and corporate finance services to medium-sized businesses.
-He continues to be active in an advisory role working with the firm’s senior professionals.

 Early in his career, Charles was a key member of the Goldman Sachs investment banking office in St. Louis.
 He then spent tens years as one of the senior members of the corporate finance group at A. G. Edwards (now Wells Fargo Advisors).
 Immediately prior to forming The Fortune Group, Charles was a member of the Board of Directors and played an instrumental role in the financing and development of LDX Group, Inc., a fiber optics-based company that grew from a start-up operation into a major telecommunications firm at the time it was sold in 1987 to the Williams Companies.